Maximum Late Fees by State: The Ultimate Guide

 Idaho No limit None specified View Guide

 Illinois $20 or 20% of the monthly rent, whichever is greater.
-Chicago imposes it’s own limit of $10 for the first $500 and 5% thereafter.
+Chicago imposes its own limit of $10 for the first $500 and 5% thereafter.
 None specified View Guide

 Indiana No limit None specified View Guide